cloudflare/cloudflare-docs/products/stream/src/content/how-to/add-captions.md

 ---
-title: Add captions
-order:
 pcx-content-type: how-to
 ---

 # Add captions

-Creating or modifying captions for a video requires a [Cloudflare API Token](https://www.cloudflare.com/a/account/my-account).
+Creating or modifying captions for a video requires a Cloudflare API Token..

 The `$LANGUAGE` must adhere to the [BCP 47 format](http://www.unicode.org/reports/tr35/#Unicode_Language_and_Locale_Identifiers).
 For your convenience, the most common language codes are provided below under [Common language codes](#common-language-codes).
 If the language you are adding is not included in the table, you can find the value through the [The IANA registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry), which maintains a list of language codes you can search through.